Concept: Chain Purchasing For Retirement Cash

 - Instead of paying the scheduled minimums, accelerate the mortgage

 payments so that instead of taking 30 years, it takes D years.
-This
+For

+years is excellent.
 D=10 years is barely acceptable.
-D=3 years is achieveable if you
+D=3 years is

 Short D means you have a money machine that pays off soon.
 It